retext-project/ReTextPortable/README.md

 section in a single executable.

 1. Install the [portableapps.com installer][6] from portableapps.com
+2. Adapt the version numbers in `ReTextPortable\App\AppInfo\appinfo.ini` to match the version of ReText you are packaging
-2. Run the portable apps installer generator on the `ReTextPortable` directory to create `ReTextPortable_8.0.1.paf.exe`, which will be stored next to the `ReTextPortable` directory.
+3. Run the portable apps installer generator on the `ReTextPortable` directory to create `ReTextPortable_<version>.paf.exe`, which will be stored next to the `ReTextPortable` directory.

 [6]: http://portableapps.com/apps/development/portableapps.com_installer